 - According to John Adams, under which conditions could Britain’s exercise of power over the colonies be considered legitimate?
 Valeria

-Sept.
-9: Thomas Paine, Common Sense (Blackboard)
+Feb.
+17: Thomas Paine, Common Sense (Brightspace)

 - What is the difference between society and government?
 Violette